 Skip to main content

-By the early 1970s, Stanford Shopping Center was due for a facelift.
-Though Bullock's had opened in 1972, the rest of the center was showing its age.
+By 1976, facing stiff competition from newer malls in the area, Stanford needed to stay competitive.
+The Stanford Board of Trustees approved a facelift costing upwards of $17 million.
 Enter Field Paoli Architects, who led a bold renovation that landed in the pages of Architectural Record in June 1977.

 What made this remodel groundbreaking?
 While most shopping centers were enclosing themselves to create climate-controlled interiors, Stanford did the opposite—it stayed open-air.
 The decision was both architectural and cultural, reinforcing the region’s temperate climate and the center’s distinctive character.